 Are you sensing a pattern here?
 Remember that the majority of ductwork is hidden deep within the walls and ceilings of your home.
 In short, leave this job to the pros.

 Coil fins are the aluminum fins on evaporator and condenser coils.
 You have to keep an eye on these because they are easily bent.
 As a result, airflow is blocked, which can cause a spike in your power bill.

 - Clear condensate drains

 These channels also can become clogged, particularly if you’re behind on your regular maintenance.
-If your AC unit drains are clogged, they can do much more than stress your wallet—they can damage your home, When they’re not cleaned out or draining properly, your AC unit can’t reduce humidity.
-That excess moisture has to go somewhere, and as a result, your walls or carpet can become discolored.
+If these aren’t cleared, they can do much more than stress your wallet—they can damage your home, When they’re clogged, your AC unit can’t reduce humidity.
+That excess moisture had to go somewhere, and as a result, your walls or carpet can become discolored.

 Work with air conditioning professionals to ensure that you’re ready for the summer before Old Man Winter leaves the neighborhood.

 For a quick glance at our summer savings checklist, view our slideshare.
 Share it with a friend!